t-nissie/feram/README.md

 Takeshi

 ## Changes
+In this feram-0.26.05,

-In this feram-0.26.04, author's email address is changed.
+In the feram-0.26.04, author's email address is changed.
 Some test scripts are fixed for gnuplot 5.x.
 If you are currently using feram-0.26.03, you do not have to update that.

-With this feram-0.26.03, you can draw a slice of the supercell directly by feram.
+With the feram-0.26.03, you can draw a slice of the supercell directly by feram.
 Output file `foo123.nnnnnnnnnn.slice.eps` is the visualized slice of a film at z=Lz/4, at the nnnnnnnnnn-th iteration and at evry `n_coord_freq` iterations.